Choctaw, Oklahoma and Gulf Railroad: Western Oklahoma Railroad

+Choctaw, Oklahoma and Western Railroad

+Originally incorporated as the Choctaw, Oklahoma and Gulf Railroad Company under the laws of Oklahoma Territory on January 23, 1902 (and not to be confused with the main CO&G corporate entity), this CO&G subsidiary built a 38.5 mile line between Guthrie, Oklahoma and Chandler, Oklahoma in the 1902-1903 timeframe.
+It changed its name to the Choctaw, Oklahoma and Western Railroad on May 5, 1902.
+(This line was abandoned June 1, 1924.)

 The Rock Island

-The CO&G came under the control of the Chicago, Rock Island and Pacific Railroad (the "Rock Island") in 1902, and was formally merged into the Rock Island on January 1, 1948.
-The Memphis-Amarillo route remained an important main line for the Rock Island, hosting local and transcontinental freight traffic as well as passenger trains such as the Choctaw Rocket from 1940-1964.
+The CO&G came under the control of the Chicago, Rock Island and Pacific Railroad (the Rock Island) in 1902, and was formally merged into the Rock Island on January 1, 1948.
+The Memphis-Amarillo route remained an important main line for the Rock Island, hosting local and transcontinental freight traffic, as well as passenger trains such as the Choctaw Rocket from 1940-1964.

 The Choctaw Route today

 Ownership of the Choctaw Route's railway components were split into numerous pieces as a result of the dissolution of the Rock Island Railroad in 1980.
 Some segments of the former CO&G were abandoned; others remain in use by the Union Pacific Railroad and various short lines.
 As of 2014, the former Choctaw Route can be described from east to west as: